coinpal-io/plug_wix/README.md

 Proceed to Checkout

-Select Pay With Coinpal Method.
+Select Pay Crypto With Coinpal Method.

-Click the “Place Order & Pay” button.
+Click the "Place Order & Pay" button.

 Verify all of the Wallet Addresses and Order info, and make sure the Validation Tests all have a Green Check Mark.